yours7himanshu/v4/content/epics/artist-services.md

 Dance artists and teachers need better tools to manage bookings and reach students, currently relying on fragmented solutions that limit their reach.

-## User Stories

-- As an Artist, I want to manage my class schedule
-- As an Artist, I want to accept bookings for private lessons
-- As an Artist, I want to share my content and get discovered
-- As an Artist, I want to promote my events and classes
-- As an Artist, I want to build my professional profile
-- As an Artist, I want to connect with event organizers
-- As an Artist, I want to manage student communications
-- As an Artist, I want to receive payments online

 ## Success Metrics

 - Number of active artists